 For academic eligibility, a student must maintain a cumulative grade point average of 3.00 or better for all courses taken while in Graduate School at Virginia Tech.
-The ENGE Department continuously monitors the progress of each graduate student.
-At the end of each semester the graduate advisor reviews the progress of each ENGE graduate student.
-This review will consider the student's cumulative grade point average and their progress toward degree as represented in the student's eportfolio; the results of these reviews will be recorded in ENGE progress review forms (can be found on the ENGE Grads Scholar website).
-Any student with a cumulative grade point average below 3.00 for his/her last semester of graduate work or whose eportfolio is found deficient will be placed on academic probation and may be required to appear before the Graduate Committee.
+The ENGE Department continuously monitors the progress of each graduate student (see Student Review Process).
+Any student with a cumulative grade point average below 3.00 for his/her last semester of graduate work will be placed on academic probation and may be required to appear before the Graduate Committee.
 The purpose of this appearance is to discover the source of the difficulties evidenced by unsatisfactory progress and to outline avenues that the student should pursue to improve his/her performance.
 In accordance with Graduate School and ENGE Departmental policy, any student who fails to meet these requirements in two successive semesters will typically be dismissed from the ENGE graduate program.
 The student's advisor will be consulted at all stages in this process.
+The EngE academic probation form is located on the student resource section of our website.